-Put a marshmallow or one of these in a bag of brown sugar to keep it from getting hard or buy a little disk made just for this from a kitchen store.
+Put a marshmallow in a bag of brown sugar to keep it from getting hard or buy a little disk made just for this from a kitchen store.

 When measuring or using honey, molasses, or corn syrup, dip your spoon in hot water, oil, or egg first.
 The sticky syrup will come out a whole lot easier.

 Making whipped cream for that strawberry shortcake or pumpkin pie?
 Try putting your beaters and bowl in the freezer for a half-hour first.
 Cold utensils make the cream peak easier.